sonatype-nexus-community/js-sona-types/README.md

 ### Examples

 In the `/examples` dir, there is a README that has examples of how to test that the project is working for both node, and React.
-Go browser there for more information!
+Go browse there for more information!